Chai-T29/Chai-T29.github.io/_posts/2024-07-21-classifying-emotions-from-videos.md

 <br>

-Once you download the data, you should have 1440 videos in a folder called Speech.
+Once you download the data, you should have 1440 videos in a folder called 'Speech'.
 Here are some example frames from the videos:

 ![RAVDESS_Examples](https://github.com/user-attachments/assets/cd35df22-1211-4d2e-b98b-43d539f7e4f0)